Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
+Version 1.0.2 Beta [10.09.2012]
+  -World Metadata are now written in JSON format.

-Version 1.1 Beta [10.09.2012]
+Version 1.0.1 Beta [10.09.2012]
   -Recommended maximum circuit length is now 400.
   -Overriding of Vanilla Circuits is now enabled by default.
   -Players triggering a circuit which exceeds the maximum length are now notified about that.
   -Timers which became invalid due to a server crash will no longer throw exceptions.
-  -Fixed Timers in overriden vanilla circuits turning themselfes off.
+  -Fixed Timers turning themselfes off in overridden vanilla circuits.
-  -Fixed Timers sometimes not updating their state for other players than the switching player.
+  -Fixed Timers sometimes not updating their state for other players when being directly switched.
-  -Fixed Dart Traps causing to have no damage when no configuration was present.
+  -Fixed Dart Traps doing no damage when no configuration was present.
   -Fixed Dart Traps not being read properly from the configuration.
   -Implemented a work-around of a Mono configuration issue causing configuration files not to be reloaded successfully.